CMAP-REPOS/development-pipeline-guide/submitting-corrections.md

 - A multi-component development includes a component whose *Land Use* is not actually part of the overall development (e.g. a development that, in reality, consists only of townhomes has two components in the CMAP data: one for townhomes and one for multi-family apartments)
 - Component’s *Units* (residential) or *Square Footage* (non-residential) are incorrect.
 (Bear in mind that *Units* and *Square Footage* are reported separately for each component of a development, so the value for one component in a multi-component development may appear significantly lower than the development’s total.)
 - The housing units in a residential component are incorrectly listed as being *Rental Units* and/or *Age-Targeted Units* (e.g. a new condo building is instead listed as a multi-family apartment building with rental units)
-- Component’s *Known Status* is out of date (e.g. it has been completed, but is still listed as being under construction)
-- Component’s *Completed Units* is incorrect (e.g. in a new subdivision that will have 100 units upon completion, 20 are listed as completed in CMAP’s data, but in reality 40 units have already been sold and occupied)

 The above lists are not exhaustive, but hopefully provide a sense of the types of issues to look for.